bergercookie/mastert_present/PITCHME.md

 ### Multi-hypothesis Map-matching

 - Algorithm is described in detail in <cite>Blanco2013</cite>
-- Code implementation is provided via the MRPT `mrpt::maps::CGridmapAligner` class.
+- Code implementation is provided via the MRPT `maps::CGridmapAligner` class.

 TODO